k78ma/quartz/content/3A/MTE 321/Shear Force and Bending Moment.md

 aliases:
   - shear force and bending moment
 ---
-If a beam is loaded with some forces, and the beam is cut at some portion, an internal shear force $V$ and bending moment $M$ must act on the cut surface to ensure equilibrium.
+If a beam is loaded with some forces, an internal shear forces $V$ and bending moments $M$ develop to ensure equilibrium.

 - The shear force is obtained by summing the forces on the isolated system.
 	- Sign convention: Positive shear causes a clockwise rotation of the beam – pushes left-facing cross-section upward and a right-facing cross-section downward.